Thursday, March 23, 2023

 A temple where dogs are brought for their naming ceremony — and good health

-'Dog parents' take their pets to Parassini Madappura Sree Muthappan Temple where naming ceremonies for canines are held.
+'Dog parents' take their pets to Parassini Madappura Sree Muthappan Temple where the naming ceremony for canines are held.

 The German Shepherd pup whimpered but remained calm when it changed hands to the human incarnation of Lord Muthappan, the Theyyam, dressed in an intricate, characteristic costume, the sequins glittering on his headgear.